Trump claims impeachment making him 'stronger,' rails against whistleblower

 The since-released transcript of that call showed Trump urging Zelensky to launch such investigations.
 But the White House maintains there was no "quid pro quo" tied to military aid, though some witnesses in impeachment proceedings have argued they understood such a quid pro quo was at play.

+State Department official George Kent told investigators that his understanding was Trump wanted to hear about the investigations from Zelensky in order to unlock U.S. military aid.

 Trump on Friday maintained the testimony to date has not hurt him.

-"No one seems to have any first-hand knowledge" he said.
+"No one seems to have any first-hand knowledge," he said.
 "Every one of those people canceled themselves out."

 Further, he said he's considering releasing the transcript of a separate April call he had with Zelensky.
 He said if House investigators want to see a summary of the April 21 call, he's "happy to give it to them."